Skip to content

 sql

-SELECT COUNT(*) FROM patient_persons
+SELECT COUNT(*) FROM organization_billing

-WHERE phone_encrypted IS NOT NULL
+WHERE tax_id_encrypted IS NOT NULL

-AND get_byte(phone_encrypted, 0) != 2;
+AND get_byte(tax_id_encrypted, 0) != 2;

 -- Expected: 0

--- Check all API keys are using v2
+-- Check all API keys are using v2 (when organization_integrations ships)

 SELECT COUNT(*) FROM organization_integrations